wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

 ### Reduce Space Complexity with Dynamic programming

-Calculation of <a target="_blank" href="https://www.youtube.com/watch?v=Nki9hhW-tAI&list=PLNmW52ef0uws098xXRbALoadgcc4bNkDm&index=4">Fibonacci numbers</a> are popular to reduce run times, use more memory space.
-Rather than repeating computations as in the definition of how to calculate a Fibonacci number, store them in memory for reference.
-For example, calculate the 5th number:
+Techniques for calculation of <strong>nested loops</strong> is often used to shown how to reduce run times by using techniques that use more memory space.
+Rather than "brute-force" repeatitive computations as in the definition of how to calculate <a target="_blank" href="https://www.youtube.com/watch?v=Nki9hhW-tAI&list=PLNmW52ef0uws098xXRbALoadgcc4bNkDm&index=4">Fibonacci numbers</a>, which by definition is based on numbers preceding it.

    <ul><pre>fib(5) = fib(4) + fib(3)</pre></ul>